-Clinical Considerations: In affected individuals, excessive protein intake in relation to their diet and/or catabolism due to stress (prolonged fasting, infection, fever, pregnancy and postpartum, surgery, systemic steroids) can lead to hyperammonemia.
-Chronic liver disease (including reduced clearance of medications) and systemic hypertension may be present.
-Valproic acid, as well as other drugs contraindicated in chronic liver disease, should be avoided.
-In addition, hair may be brittle and friable (trichorrhexis nodosa).
+Clinical Considerations: Citrin deficiency in adults is characterized by recurrent episodes of hyperammonemia.
+Affected individuals may have had hepatic disease in infancy.
+Excessive protein intake in relation to their diet and/or catabolism due to stress (prolonged fasting, infection, fever, pregnancy and postpartum, surgery, systemic steroids) can lead to hyperammonemia.
+Valproic acid should be avoided.
 Immediate clinical evaluation is required when the patient exhibits fever or signs and symptoms of hyperammonemia, such as sleepiness, recurrent vomiting, neurologic and psychiatric findings.
-The patient should have an acute illness protocol that should be taken to the emergency room (see acute illness protocol).
+Pancreatitis, hyperlipidemia, fatty liver and hepatoma may occur.
 Pregnancies should be considered high risk.
 There are generally no special considerations with puberty, sexual function and fertility.